prebid/prebid.github.io/dev-docs/bidders/ix.md

 ## Signal inventory using  external IDs

-1. In the `pbjs.setBidderConfig` object at the `ix` bidder level, you must configure an `exchangeId` that applies to all your placements as follows:
+1. In the `pbjs.setBidderConfig` object at the `ix` bidder level, you must configure an `exchangeId` that applies to all your placements as follows.
+Note that the `exchangeId` is provided by Index.

    ```javascript
    pbjs.setBidderConfig({